luigisaetta/agents_on_oci/README.md

 Everything can be easily changed to use Instance Principals or Resource Principals, but.. it is up to you.
 Here, we concentrate on AI.

+## Useful references
+Well, it is not a best practice to redo again what was already done by someone else, so here I'll point to useful and good documentation.

+[RAG Agent] If you need a reference to setup the **OCI AI RAG Agents**, based on 23 AI, [here](https://snicholspa.github.io/tips_tricks_howtos/oci_genai_service/genai_agents_vector_kb/#Task1:CreateOCIPoliciestoAccessOCIGenAIAgents) you can find a good one.